Are classic recruitment practices cutting it?

 Some tests can identify high potential candidates and predict how likely they are to rise within the business.
 One example is Questionmark Thinking Skills by Cambridge Assessment which tests problem solving and critical thinking.

-As face to face job interviews and test centres become harder to facilitate, employers can gain vital information while eliminating travel and observing social distancing measures.
+As face-to-face job interviews and test centres become harder to facilitate, employers can gain vital information while eliminating travel and observing social distancing measures.

 Unlimited number of test-takers

-The platform can assess an unlimited number of test-takers from anywhere in the world.
+Our pre-employment testing software can assess an unlimited number of test-takers from anywhere in the world.

 Range of assessment formats